Egyptian ambassador meets foreign minister, discusses bilateral ties

 During the meeting, the minister and the ambassador emphasised high-level visits from both sides and the holding of the second round of Foreign Office Consultations, scheduled to be held in Cairo, as soon as possible.

-During the meeting, Foreign Minister Hasan Mahmud thanked the Egyptian government for their timely support in facilitating the delivery of three consignments of humanitarian assistance sent by Prime Minister Sheikh Hasina for the distressed Palestinian people in Gaza.
+Foreign Minister Hasan Mahmud also thanked the Egyptian government for their timely support in facilitating the delivery of three consignments of humanitarian assistance sent by Prime Minister Sheikh Hasina for the distressed Palestinian people in Gaza.